 5. Using an automatic car wash

-While car washes do have their place in certain contexts if you don’t have any alternatives, oftentimes they aren’t the best at cleaning dirt off of your vehicle.
-Especially with older car washes that still use flappers and brushes…these can be pretty filthy as it is!
+While car washes do have their place in certain contexts if you don’t have any alternatives, oftentimes they aren’t the best at removing dirt from a vehicle.
+Many older car washes still use flappers and brushes…which are already filthy before they make contact with your car.

 This process contains chemicals that often aren’t used in consumer-grade car washes.
 Check out our post, Automatic Car Washes vs Hand Washing: The Honest Truth for our verdict on whether or not to regularly use car washes.

 Check out our video course, Washing and Detailing for Beginners if you’re tired of spending money on car wash services…or just not seeing the results you want.

 Ready to improve your washing and detailing skills?

 This video course unpacks the fundamentals of washing and detailing.
 From exterior cleaning and blemish removal…you’ll learn the secrets that will give you spotless pro-level results!

 In this course, you’ll learn how to clean the interior and exterior the right way, by using the same car washing fundamentals auto detailers use.
 And better yet, you’ll save time and a lot of money at the car wash.
 Use code BLOG for 15% off at checkout.